 Tip #7 To Find Bass, Cover water efficiently and quickly.

-Covering water quickly is key.
+Covering water quickly is critical.
 I like to use moving baits like crankbaits, bladed jigs, and spinnerbaits as search baits for bass.

 Tip #8 People are Allies in your Quest to Locate Bass

-Information is a key to helping you discover the best areas and tactics for finding bass on a new lake.
-When I’m heading out to fish, I like to avail myself of all possible sources of info.
+Information is key to helping you discover the best areas and tactics for finding bass on a new lake.
+So when I’m heading out to fish, I like to avail myself of all possible sources of info.

-If I don’t know anyone who normally fishes a lake, I am not afraid of picking up the phone or jumping online to network and find people that are familiar with the place I intend to fish.
+If I don’t know anyone who normally fishes a lake, I am not afraid to pick up the phone or jump online to network and find people familiar with where I intend to fish.

 Places I like to look are:

-- Bait and Tackle Stores Give a quick call to the closest bait and tackle store.
+• Bait and Tackle Stores: Call the closest bait and tackle store.
 Owners or staff are usually happy to provide information on where to catch bass.
-After all, they have a vested interest in people catching fish and doing well at their local fishery.
+After all, they have a vested interest in people catching fish and doing well in their local fishery.
 Open-ended questions work best for gaining insight from a local.
-A visit to the store can definitely pay off with info and even some specialized lures, tackle, or live bait most suitable for the area.
+A store visit can pay off with info and even some specialized lures, tackle, or live bait most suitable for the area.

-- Marinas Marinas and their staff see lots of boaters and fishermen who store boats at their facilities, visit their restaurants, or launch boats at their ramps.
+• Marinas and their staff see many boaters and fishermen who store boats at their facilities, visit their restaurants, or launch boats at their ramps.
 Inevitably, marina staff will have conversations with their patrons about their fishing successes on the water.
-Visit them or check in before launching at their site to ask about the latest info coming off of the lake.
+Visit them or check in before launching at their site to ask about the latest info from the lake.

-- Facebook Groups Facebook is made for sharing and people love to share about their fishing experiences in Facebook groups.
-(Groups are usually better than pages as most pages have a business intent whereas groups are more like online communities of people).
+• Facebook Groups Facebook is made for sharing, and people love to share their fishing experiences in Facebook groups.
+(Groups are usually better than pages as most pages have business intent, whereas groups are more like online communities of people).

-- Internet Forums Like Facebook, internet forums are a place where people gather to share information.
-Topics usually start with questions in forums where people are invited to chip in and answer.
-Browse or search the forum for answers or post your own question and gather responses.
-People are proud to share their knowledge and the information they provide can be priceless.
+• Internet Forums Like Facebook, internet forums are a place where people gather to share information.
+Topics usually start with questions in forums inviting people to chip in and answer.
+Then, browse or search the forum for answers, post your question, and gather responses.
+People are proud to share their knowledge, and the information they provide can be priceless.

 Tip #9 Fish in the Moment to Locate Bass

-While all of the above bass locating techniques, tactics, and strategies are vital for your success on new water, it is equally important to let your senses and experience guide you.
+While all of the above bass-locating techniques, tactics, and strategies are vital for your success on new water, letting your senses and experience guide you is equally important.

-Do you notice baitfish running in a certain area?
+Do you notice baitfish running in a particular area?
 See birds diving on bait?
-Do you see visual cues that fish are in the area like reeds or pads moving?
+Do you see visual cues that fish are in the area, like reeds or pads moving?

 I’ve had many instances where I notice something like disturbed water that gives away the presence of a fish or notice a school near me giving away their deepwater cover hideout.